ARAldhafeeri/WebPilot/design.md

 ## 1. Introduction

-The Next-Generation Research CLI Tool is designed to empower researchers by providing a powerful, flexible, and extensible command-line interface to access, query, and analyze academic literature and research data.
-The tool integrates with various data sources, APIs, and processing engines, offering a seamless experience for executing research queries, aggregating data, and generating insights—all directly from the command line.
+The Next-Generation Research CLI Tool is designed to empower researchers by providing a powerful, flexible, and extensible utilty to automate the browser tasks, crawl the web and perform research from a prompt.

 ---